About Stagger

 And why is circadian rhythm important for good health?

 Some mornings you rise feeling a million bucks; life is great and you’re in your ideal flow state.
 Other mornings you rise feeling as though you were attacked by a ninja in your sleep.
-Yet, upon checking your home, there’s no evidence of a ninja break-in.
+Yet, upon checking your home, there’s no evidence of a break-in.
 You’ve just had a shocking night of shut eye.
-Turns out your lousy mood is a by-product of your circadian rhythm being out of sync.
+Turns out your mood is a by-product of your circadian rhythm being out of sync.
 It happens to the best of us.

 So, let’s find out; what is circadian rhythm?
 How does circadian rhythm work?
 What happens when your circadian rhythm falls out of sync?
 And, what you can do to maintain your circadian rhythm.